 Inshore Saltwater Fishing Charters & Backwater Fishing Trips in Hilton Head, South Carolina

 The backwaters around Hilton Head, South Carolina offer some of the best inshore saltwater fishing that you will find anywhere.
 The things that I really enjoy about inshore fishing is that the trips are relatively short , we don’t have to make far runs from the dock to get to the fishing grounds, the waters are calm and it is very interactive.
-I use light spinning tackle and fly fishing gear for all of my inshore fishing charters so you can guarantee that fighting these fish will be a blast!
+I use light tackle fishing gear for all of my inshore fishing charters so you can guarantee that fighting these fish will be a blast!
 Through out the year we fish the inshore waters for species such as redfish, speckled sea trout, flounder, sharks, triple tail, cobia, tarpon and bull redfish to name a few.
 Moreover, while fishing inshore we always see a diversity of wildlife from various birds to bottle nosed dolphins.
 Let’s take a look at some of the different inshore fishing trips that we have available.